Pata tim is one of those dishes that looks like it takes a lot of work, but it's actually pretty simple to make.

 Step 7: Add the spices

-Stovetop method: Simmer over medium-low heat for 2½ to 3 hours, depending on the size.
+If cooking on the stovetop, simmer over medium-low heat for 2½ to 3 hours, depending on the size.

 Step 9: Thicken the sauce

-Step 10: Blanch the bok choy
+Step 10: Blanch the bok choy (optional)

-Serve your Pata Tim with steamed rice and enjoy!
+Serve your pata tim with steamed rice and enjoy!

 Recipe FAQs

-More Chinese-inspired Filipino dishes
+More Chinese-Inspired Filipino Dishes

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!